 After doing extensive research for exercise programs for adrenal fatigue or autoimmune conditions, I found that many of the workout programs or suggestions were completely inappropriate, and some would even be harmful!
 (It was obvious that the recommendations were from people who had never actually dealt with these conditions themselves!).

 The reason: T-Tapp workouts focus on alignment, gaining strength, and overall health by using muscles properly.
-No high impact exercises or long, hard workouts needed 😉
+No high impact exercises or long, hard workouts are needed 😉

-Although I was somewhat skeptical of the amazing claims (but hopeful), I did the T-Tapp workout as recommended which is to do the basic workout 4 days and then every other day for a month.
+Although I was somewhat skeptical of the amazing claims (but hopeful), I did the T-Tapp workout dvd as recommended which is to do the basic workout 4 days and then every other day for a month.

 I can say that even though I thought the exercises looked weird, and they definitely felt weird at the beginning, I actually liked how simple and easy it was to follow.